General Application Advice

 * Use short sentences and very short paragraphs

 * Don't be too casual or over familiar

 Increasingly, employers are using computer based application forms, via the internet.
-This is a trend that is likely to continue and some companies are only accepting online applications for graduate trainee posts.
-All graduates today are expected to be computer literate, and applying online serves to demonstrate your skills.
+This is a trend that is likely to continue and some companies are only accepting online applications.
+For most vacancies applicants today are expected to be computer literate, and applying online serves to demonstrate your skills.